sindresorhus/is-progressive/readme.md

 Type: `Buffer`

-Buffer of a JPEG image.
+The buffer of a JPEG image.

 Must be at least `65535` bytes when the file is larger than that.